GirijaShankar69/Cybersecurity-Internship-Program-2025/README.md

 ## 🙏 Acknowledgments

-Special thanks to [**Digi Suraksha**](https://www.linkedin.com/company/digisuraksha-parhari-foundation) for offering this internship opportunity and to all the mentors and contributors who supported this immersive learning journey.
+Special thanks to [**Digisuraksha Parhari Foundation**](https://www.linkedin.com/company/digisuraksha-parhari-foundation) for offering this internship opportunity and to all the mentors and contributors who supported this immersive learning journey.

 ---